-North Square, located at 200 West Madison Street, Suite 2610, Chicago, Illinois 60606, serves as the investment adviser to the Fund pursuant to an investment advisory agreement (the "Advisory Agreement").
-Prior to the Fund's commencement of operations on June 14, 2021, Stadion Money Management, LLC served as the investment adviser to the Stadion Predecessor Fund pursuant to an investment advisory agreement.
+North Square, located at 200 West Madison Street, Suite 2610, Chicago, Illinois 60606, serves as the investment adviser to each of the Funds pursuant to an investment advisory agreement (the "Advisory Agreement").
+Prior to the Oak Ridge Funds' commencement of operations on May 10, 2019, Oak Ridge served as the investment advisory Agreement").
+Prior to the NSI Retail Funds' commencement of operations on June 14, 2021, Stadion Money Management, LLC ("SMM") served as the investment adviser to such Predecessor Funds pursuant to an investment advisory agreement (the "Prior Stadion Advisory Agreement").
 NSI Holdco, LLC is a control person of the Adviser.

-Under the Advisory Agreement, the Adviser is responsible for providing or overseeing the provision of all investment management services to the Fund, including furnishing a continuous investment program for the Fund and determining what securities and other investments the Fund should buy and sell.
-The Adviser, together with the administrator to the Fund, is also responsible for assisting in the supervision and coordination of all aspects of the Fund's operations, including the coordination of the Fund's other services providers and the provision of related administrative and other services.
-The Adviser is authorized to delegate certain of its duties with respect to the Fund to one or more sub-advisers.
+Under the Advisory Agreement, the Adviser is responsible for providing or overseeing the provision of all investment management services to the Funds, including furnishing a continuous investment program for each Fund and determining what securities and other investments the Funds should buy and sell.
+The Adviser, together with the administrator to the Funds, is also responsible for assisting in the supervision and coordination of all aspects of the Fund's operations, including the coordination of the Fund's other services providers and the provision of related administrative and other services.
+The Adviser is authorized to delegate certain of its duties with respect to a Fund to one or more sub-advisers.
 The Adviser has engaged the Sub-Advisers pursuant to this authority and is responsible for overseeing the Sub-Advisers and recommending their hiring, termination, and replacement for approval by the Board.
 The Adviser is also responsible for determining the portion of the Fund's assets to be managed by any given sub-adviser and reallocating those assets as necessary from time to time.

-For the sub-advised Fund, the Adviser retains overall responsibility for the management and investment of the assets of the Fund.
+For each sub-advised Fund, the Adviser retains overall responsibility for the management and investment of the assets of the Fund.
 In this capacity, the Adviser plays an active role in overseeing, monitoring and reviewing each Sub-Adviser in the performance of its duties.
-The Adviser monitors the investment performance of each Sub-Adviser and also evaluates the portfolio management teams to determine whether their investment activities remain consistent with the Fund's investment objectives, strategies and policies.
+The Adviser monitors the investment performance of each Sub-Adviser and also evaluates the portfolio management teams to determine whether their investment activities remain consistent with the Funds' investment objectives, strategies and policies.
 The Adviser also monitors changes that may impact a Sub-Adviser's overall business and regularly performs due diligence reviews of each Sub-Adviser.
 In addition, the Adviser obtains detailed, comprehensive information concerning each Sub-Adviser's performance and Fund operations and provides regular reports on these matters to the Board.
-In its role as sponsor and primary investment adviser to the Fund, the Adviser assumes reputational and other risks associated with the operation of the Fund and provides the Fund with the ability to use the Adviser's name and brand, as well as access to other services provided by the Adviser and its affiliates.
+In its role as sponsor and primary investment adviser to the Funds, the Adviser assumes reputational and other risks associated with the operation of each Fund and provides the Funds with the ability to use the Adviser's name and brand, as well as access to other services provided by the Adviser and its affiliates.